derricktcwan/Capstone-Project/README.md

 # Capstone-Project
-Capstone project for IBM Data Science Professional Certificate
+Here you will find notebooks I created for the Capstone project for the IBM Data Science Professional Certificate.